Wilson loop expectations as sums over surfaces on the plane: Introduction

 At the end of a long and groundbreaking work, L\'evy presents a table of explicit computations for the single-loop Wilson loop expectations that one obtains in the $N \to \infty$ limit~\cite{Levy2011a}.
 Using the ``surface sum'' approach explained below, we will derive a similar table for $G=\UN$ with $N$ finite.
 (L\'evy's table can be recovered as the $N\to \infty$ limit of our table.)
 Readers interested in these explicit calculations may proceed directly to Section~\ref{sec-chart} where this chart is presented and discussed, along with an intuitive explanation of what happens in the limiting cases where $N=\infty$, or $N=1$, or the loop areas are small or large.
 We also offer in Section~\ref{sec-forest} a combinatorial method for computing and interpreting L\'evy's $N=\infty$ limits in terms of so-called forest polynomials.
 Although the techniques in this section are somewhat different, they provide new ways to compute and understand the $N=\infty$ surface sums described in Section~\ref{sec-chart} and elsewhere.
 This section makes use of combinatorial \emph{parking functions} as well as a somewhat different Poisson point process calculation.

 Let us also mention that a recent groundbreaking work by Magee and Puder~\cite{Magee2019,Magee2019a} has proved a result that corresponds to the limit of our result when loop areas tend to infinity---i.e., when the random matrices defined using heat kernels are replaced with Haar measure random matrices.
 While their result is also expressed in terms of sums over surfaces, the techniques they use are completely different, relying more heavily on representation theory and the so-called Weingarten calculus.
 Both~\cite{Levy2011a} and~\cite{Magee2019,Magee2019a} address limiting cases of the results given here---in the large $N$ and large area limits, respectively.
-Furthermore, recent works by Chatterjee and others on lattice gauge theory provide intuition for what should happen in the continuum when both $N=\infty$ \emph{and} the loop areas are large~\cite{Chatterjee2019a, chatterjee2016, jafarov2016}.
-We explain further in Section~\ref{sec-chart} (see also Question~\ref{ques:mageepuder}) what happens to the surface expansions in these limiting cases, and how this relates to the other approaches mentioned above.
+Furthermore, recent groundbreaking works by Chatterjee and others on lattice gauge theory provide intuition for what should happen in the continuum when both $N=\infty$ \emph{and} the loop areas are large~\cite{Chatterjee2019a, chatterjee2016, jafarov2016}.
+We explain further in Section~\ref{sec-chart} what happens to the surface expansions in these limiting cases, and how this relates to the other approaches mentioned above.
+The above-mentioned follow up work in \cite{cao2023random} explains in more depth the relationship between our point of view and the approaches in ~\cite{Chatterjee2019a, chatterjee2016, jafarov2016} and in~\cite{Magee2019,Magee2019a}.